Wildlife of Canada

 The wildlife of Canada or biodiversity of Canada consist of over 80,000 classified species, (Note: "80,000 known species in Canada, excluding viruses and bacteria") and an equal number thought yet to be recognized.
 Known fauna and flora have been identified from five kingdoms: protozoa represent approximately 1% of recorded species; chromist (approximately 4); fungi (approximately 16%); plants (approximately 11%); and animals (approximately 68%).
 Insects account for nearly 70 percent of documented animal species in Canada.
 More than 300 species are found exclusively in Canada.

 There are 20 major ecosystems – ecozones – in Canada: 15 terrestrial and 5 marine.
 Canada's major biomes are the tundra, boreal forest, grassland, and temperate deciduous forest.
 Since the end of the last glacial period, Canada has consisted of eight distinct forest regions, with approximately half of its land area covered by forests (roughly 8 percent of the world's forested land).

 Due to human activities, invasive species and environmental issues in the country, there are currently more than 800 species at risk of being lost.
+Over 1400 invasive species of fish, plants, insects and invertebrates have been introduced to Canada through intentional and unintentional means.
 About 65 percent of Canada's resident species are considered secure.
 Protected and conservation areas have been established to preserve and restore Canadian flora and fauna species.
 Approximately 5000 Canadian animal species and 30,000 Canadian plant species are restricted from export for international trade.